Public Accountability Conference

 The Accountability Framework

-The COPCC has developed a robust accountability framework to monitor the performance of Cumbria Constabulary and to enable scrutiny of the key areas of business.
+The COPCC has developed a robust Accountability Framework to monitor the performance of Cumbria Constabulary and to enable scrutiny of the key areas of business.
 Key performance indicators were set with the Chief Constable at the start of the financial year in support of the objectives within the new police and crime plan.

 Monitoring and Accountability

-Visit the HMIC website
+Visit the HMICFRS website